-CAUTION: The use of a gas cooking appliance results in the production of heat and moisture in the room in which it is installed.
-Therefore, make sure that the kitchen is well ventilated: keep natural ventilation holes open or install a powered cookerhood that vents outside.
+The use of a gas cooking appliance results in the production of heat and moisture in the room in which it is installed.
+Therefore, ensure that the kitchen is well ventilated: keep natural ventilation holes open or install a powered cooker hood that vents outside.
 If you have several burners on, or use the cooker for a long time, open a window or turn on an extractor fan.